POST OFFICE VEHICLE CLUB

 encourage the historic vehicle movement.

-the address below, preferably before restoration begins.
-The staff at DVLA are now much more
+The staff at DVLA are now much more willing to approve the reissue and

-willing to approve the reissue and rely on the Club’s expertise and opinion
+rely on the Club’s expertise and opinion to verify applications, although

-to verify applications, although some form of documentary evidence and an
+some form of documentary evidence and an inspection (an old-style log book

-inspection (an old-style log book RF60, bill of sale, local taxation office record
+RF60, bill of sale, local taxation office record or even an old MoT

-or even an old MoT certificate) is required by the DVLA.
+certificate) is required by the DVLA.
 Worthy of note are the changes to the two national

 collections.
 The postal vehicles in

-the care of the National Postal Museum and those held by Royal Mail Vehicle
+the care of the National Postal Museum and those held by Royal Mail Vehicle Services

-care of what is now the British Postal Museum & Archive.
+was the British Postal Museum & Archive.
 Its museum store is located at Debden,

 Essex and it has selected open days at store during the year.
-Other vehicles have been dispersed to
+Other vehicles have been dispersed to other

-other museums around the country.
-A
+museums around the country.
+A visit to

-visit to Debden is recommended and dates for the store’s opening can be
+Debden is recommended and dates for the store’s opening can be

-and BT has set up a Connected Earth organisation, a web based museum of communication,
+BT has set up a Connected Earth organisation, a web based museum of communication,

 underpinned by a series of major physical collections, distributed among a